vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/avinfrasetting.md

 AviInfraSetting CRD can be used to configure VIP networks for virtualservices created corresponding to Services/Ingresses/Openshift Routes.
 The Networks must be present in the Avi Controller prior to this CRD creation.

-Wth AKO 1.10.3, `networkUUID` field has been introduced as part of `vipNetworks` setting to choose appropriate network.
-User can specify either `networkName` or `networkUUID` while specifying the network.
         network:
           vipNetworks:
             - networkName: vip-network-10-10-10-0-24
               cidr: 10.10.10.0/24

-or

-        network:
-          vipNetworks:
-            - networkUUID: dvportgroup-2167-cloud-d4b24fc7-a435-408d-af9f-150229a6fea6f
-              cidr: 10.10.10.0/24

-As shown in the examples, each unique network can be specified using either `networkName` or `networkUUID` with appropriate `cidr`.

-***Note***
-If there are duplicate network entries at Avi-Controller side, AKO recommends to use `networkUUID` while choosing `vipNetwork` for new aviinfrasetting object creation.

 Note that multiple networks names can be added to the CRD (only in case of AWS cloud).
 The Avi virtualservices will acquire a VIP from each of these specified networks.
 Failure in allocating even a single vip (for example, in case of IP exhaustion) **will** result in complete failure of entire request. *This is same as vip allocation failures in single vip.*